Our system has noticed that you are based in , but the current country setting is . Do you still want to change your country?

 There’s only one way to find out how cementitious construction materials behave under certain conditions: testing, testing and more testing.
 And that’s exactly what WACKER experts are doing at the technical competence center in Burghausen – and at other sites all over the world.
 Always with the aim of finding perfect formulations for unique applications.

-One focus of the work at the Burghausen technical center is on testing according to current standards.
+One focus of the work at WACKER’s Burghausen Technical Center is on testing in accordance with current standards.
 The results of these tests serve as a basis for comparison while also allowing us to determine in advance whether a given formulation can obtain official certification.

 We perform all of the definitive testing methods described in the relevant standards.
 We have also drawn on our many years of experience to develop some test methods of our own, providing our customers with even more insight into their products.

 We test the adhesion of tile adhesives to different substrates in the lab under specific environmental conditions.
 We also determine the wetting capability, open time and slip as a proxy for good processing properties.
 Flexibility is a further test area, as it is essential for ensuring that a tile adhesive can cope with thermal or mechanical stress.

 The ball impact test reveals the benefits of polymer-modification in tile adhesives:

 the enhanced flexibility prevents tiles from cracking due to impacts.

 Determination of Slip